OpenVoiceOS/ovos-technical-manual/docs/OCP_pipeline.md

 - For CommonPlay Legacy Skills: The pipeline selects the best skill and instructs it to handle playback.

-Here's a simple Markdown table comparing the three playback handling options for OCPSkills:
+Here's a simple table comparing the three playback handling options for OCPSkills:

 | Feature                | Legacy Audio System   | Classic OCP           | ovos-media           |
 |------------------------|-----------------------|-----------------------|----------------------|